|

 Features: Body width 5-7cm to

-tooth enlarged into a protruding spike.
-The eyes are not very far
+protruding horizontal spike.
+The eyes are not very far apart.
+Last

-last pair of legs are paddle-shaped and rotate like propellers.
-It
+pair of legs are paddle-shaped and rotate like boat propellers, so

 The difference between boys and girls: Male